Frostphyr/liquid-arrays/README.md

 This adds support for standard array and hash operations, such as creation, insertion, replacement, and deletion.

+## Requirements

+Liquid Arrays requires at least Liquid 3 but has no other dependencies.

 ## Installation

 ### Bundler